karlospn/mytechramblings-site-source-code/content/posts/testing-container-vulnerabilities-scanners-using-azure-pipelines.md

 ![container-img-scanning-workflow](/img/image-scanning-workflow.png)

-Image scanning is easy to implement and automate. **In this post, I will be covering how you can plug and use a few of the most well-known image scanners into you Azure DevOps CI/CD YAML pipelines.**
+Image scanning is easy to implement and automate. **In this post, I will be covering how you can use some of the most well-known scanners alongside with your Azure DevOps CI/CD YAML pipelines.**

-Right now on the market there are a lot of image scanners available: Snyk, Clair, Qualys, Sysdig, Trivy amongst many others.
-In this post I'll be focusing on the following ones:
+Right now on the market there are a ton of great choices when you want to use a container vulnerability scanners.
+Snyk, Clair, Qualys, Sysdig or Trivy are some of the most well-known.

+In this post I'll be focusing on those 4 image scanners:

 - AWS Elastic Container Registry integrated scanner featuring Clair.
 - Azure Defender for ACR scan featuring Qualys.
 - Sysdig
 - AquaSec Trivy.

 # 1- AWS Elastic Container Registry integrated scanner featuring Clair

-Elastic Container Register (ECR) is a fully managed container registry offered by AWS.
-It uses the Common Vulnerabilities and Exposures (CVEs) database from the open-source [Clair](https://github.com/quay/clair) project and provides a list of scan findings.
+Elastic Container Register (ECR) is a fully managed container registry offered by AWS, it uses the Common Vulnerabilities and Exposures (CVEs) database from the open-source [Clair](https://github.com/quay/clair) project.

-You can manually scan container images stored in ECR oe you can configure your repositories to scan images when you push them to a repository, that might be an issue for some companies because in a secure DevOps workflow you might want to scan the image **BEFORE** being pushed to the registry.
+You can manually scan container images stored in ECR or you can configure your repositories to scan images when you push them to a repository, that might be an issue for some companies because in a secure DevOps workflow you might want to scan the image **BEFORE** pushing it into the registry.
 In that case you have 2 options available:
 - **Option 1:** Run another security scanner like Trivy or Sysdig before pushing the image to ECR.
-- **Option 2:** After pushing the image to ECR, get the security report from ECR and if there are some vulnerabilities remove the image from ECR.
+- **Option 2:** After pushing the image, get the security report from ECR and if there are any vulnerability delete the image.

+_If you're interested in option 1, go to section 3 or section 4._

 Here's a code snippet showing how you can achieve Option 2 using Azure YAML Pipelines: